10 Reasons Not To Buy A Real Wood Burner

 5. They require maintenance like any heater.
 Twice now my wood burner’s glass has cracked and had to be replaced with special glass.

 6. Affects on health.
-I have found that the wood burner has exacerbated my asthma symptoms.
+I have found that the wood burner has exacerbated my asthma symptoms, and researching on the internet, I found a lot of evidence on the harmful affects to health of wood and solid fuel smoke.
 Ok, the smoke and fumes given off is a lot less than an open fire but the door has to be opened to add more wood and there is the exposure to ash which gets in the air when cleaning out.
+Generally the house was more dusty when the woodburner was used.

 7. Wood is not cheap to buy.
 If you have to buy wood and want to use the burner routinely it can work out very expensive.
 If you have access to free wood, all the better.